 Modifying Child Support

 After a child support order is in place, either parent can ask the court for a modification, provided that there is a compelling reason to change the order.
 Generally, valid reasons for modification include:

 - A substantial increase or involuntary decrease in either parent’s income resulting in more than a 15% change in the child support obligation.

 - The entry of a custody modification order or motion to modify child support where the actual custody schedule differs from the schedule set out in the current custody order

 If you need to modify your child support order, Peggy will file a motion on your behalf with the court, help you prepare the necessary evidence of your income and expenses and represent you before the judge.
 In cases where the parents agree to change, she can prepare an agreement, file it with the court, and ask the judge to issue a new support order.
 But parties cannot agree to waive a child support obligation without proving to the court extraordinary circumstances.
-All waivers of child support must be court-approved or they are unenforceable.
+All waivers must be court-approved or they are unenforceable.

 Child Support Enforcement

 It is not uncommon for noncustodial parents to fail to pay support on time, pay less than the monthly amount, or not pay child support at all.
 In these situations, it will be necessary to ask the Child Support Services Division (CSSD) to enforce the order.
 CSSD can garnish wages or even obtain the revocation of the non-custodial parent’s driver’s license.

 Anchorage, Alaska Child Support Lawyer